AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/signing-forms-using-scribble.md

 | AEM as a Cloud Service | Este artículo |

-Puede usar los componentes **Firma manuscrita** y **Paso de firma** para dibujar la firma (manuscrita) en un formulario adaptable.
-El componente Paso de firma muestra una versión PDF del formulario adaptable.
-Para utilizar el componente Paso de firma, necesita activar la opción Documento de registro o un formulario adaptable basado en una plantilla de formulario.
+Puede usar el componente **Firma manuscrita** para dibujar la firma (manuscrita) en un formulario adaptable. <!-- The Signature step component displays a PDF version of the Adaptive Form.
+You require a Document of Record option enabled or form template based Adaptive Forms to use the Signature step component. -->

 ![Cuadro de diálogo Firma manuscrita](assets/scribble-signature.png)